The Alchemist by Paulo Coelho Summary & Review

 The Alchemist’, by the renowned Brazilian writer Paulo Coelho, is a novel that reflects the spiritual as well as the inspirational journey of Santiago, an Andalusian shepherd.
 Originally written in Portuguese in 1988 and later translated to English in 1993, it became the most translated book by a living author in 2009.
 Winning extensive recognition, it has consistently ranked as one of the top five most-read books around the world.
 It also remained on The New York Times Best Seller list for more than 300 weeks, and its 1994 French translation also enjoyed significant success.

-The Alchemist Book Review Jennis Jacob
+The Alchemist Paulo Coelho Book Review

 The widespread acclaim is due to several qualities that the book holds.
 For instance, it is a thin book, a simple and easy read with no complex language or use of words.
 It does not have big chapters, rather, is woven with small chunks of paragraphs within the overall narrative flow, making it a quick read.
 There is a poetic quality attached to the narrative style which makes it intriguing enough to read.